 Option 1: Show more emphasis on the article with an image thumbnail

 Option 2: Show only the article title

 Option 3: Show the article title with an icon indicating the type of media

-We as a team discussed these three options and felt that option 3 would give more attention to user's activity rather the article.
-As a team, we made the product decision that at this point, we only want to show the credibility of a user.
-Therefore, option 3 is the best to reach this goal.
-If we want more article views in the future, we can revisit this design.
+We, as a team, discussed these three options and felt that option three would give more attention to the user's activity instead of the article.
+As a team, we made the product decision that, at this point, we only want to show the credibility of a user.
+Therefore, option three is the best to reach this goal.
+We can revisit this design if we wish to have more article views in the future.